sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 ## High-level components

 ### [User](https://github.com/sopra-fs23-group-03/sopra-fs23-group-03-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/entity/User.java)
-- Role: The user can save their profile.
+- Role: The user can save their allergies, favorite cuisines and dietary preference to their profile.
 - Relation: A user can create a group (be the host) or join a group (be a guest).
 They can recieve invitations to groups and send out requests to join groups.

 ### [Group](https://github.com/sopra-fs23-group-03/sopra-fs23-group-03-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/entity/Group.java)